Threading in C#

 The volatile keyword instructs the compiler to generate an acquire-fence on every read from that field, and a release-fence on every write to that field.
 An acquire-fence prevents other reads/writes from being moved before the fence; a release-fence prevents other reads/writes from being moved after the fence.
 These “half-fences” are faster than full fences because they give the runtime and hardware more scope for optimization.

-As it happens, Intel X86 and X64 processors always apply acquire-fences to reads and release-fences to writes—whether or not you use the volatile keyword, so this keyword has no effect on the hardware if you're using these processors.
-However, volatile does has an effect on optimizations performed by the compiler and CLR, as well as on AMD processors.
-This means that you cannot be more relaxed by virtue of your clients running a certain kind of CPU.
+As it happens, Intel’s X86 and X64 processors always apply acquire-fences to reads and release-fences to writes — whether or not you use the volatile keyword — so this keyword has no effect on the hardware if you’re using these processors.
+However, volatile does have an effect on optimizations performed by the compiler and the CLR — as well as on 64-bit AMD and (to a greater extent) Itanium processors.
+This means that you cannot be more relaxed by virtue of your clients running a particular type of CPU.

 (And even if you do use volatile, you should still maintain a healthy sense of anxiety, as we’ll see shortly!)